Taking Bold Action to Advance Equity

 - American Council on Education (ACE)

 - College Horizons;

 - College Promise Campaign;

 - Excelencia in Education;

 - Georgetown University Center on Education and the Workforce;

 - National College Attainment Network;

 - NCCEP; and

-In 2019, ACAC supported more than 20 percent of the class of 2020 and nearly 7,300 high schools hosted campaign events that assisted more than 760,000 seniors with submitting at least one college application.
-This led to more than 1.2 million college applications being submitted during ACAC events in 2020 alone.
+In 2020, more than 5,600 high schools (almost one quarter of high schools in the U.S.) hosted an ACAC event that assisted more than 363,000 seniors with submitting at least one college application.
+This led to nearly 628,000 college applications being submitted during ACAC events in 2020 alone.